-WEB TURTLE is a fun drawing program which uses what's called "Turtle Graphics" (the same thing the computer language "Logo" uses for graphics).
+WEB TURTLE is a fun drawing program which uses what's called "Turtle Graphics" (the same thing some computer languages, most notably "Logo", use for graphics).
 The idea behind "Turtle Graphics" is that you have a turtle who's got a pen stuck to its tail.
-You give it commands (like "go forward", "turn left", etc.) and it draws shapes on the screen.
+(The first turtle robot was created back in 1969!)
+You give it commands (like "go forward", "turn left", etc.) and it draws shapes on the screen (or paper).

 If this is your first time, start by playing with an existing example drawing.
 Use the "Available Commands" / Help page to find out how Web Turtle works.
 Then try creating your own programs by starting a new drawing.

 - Web Turtle turned 20 years old earlier this year!